0o-de-lally/proof-of-work/README.md

 `*` I will have a stake in those nodes, but the share is yet undefined by DAO governance.

-# Work Contributed Since Genesis
+# Work Contributed Since Genesis (up to Feb 14 2022)

 Work from June 2019 - Oct 2021, pre-genesis is not counted here